-69.80.
-In accordance with the requirements of natural justice and procedural fairness, the Board may, on its own initiative or on a motion by a partyParty, adjourn a Proceeding on any terms that the Board considers appropriate.
-The general rules applicable to motions to the Board, specifically Rules 45-51 are applicable to a motion to adjourn a Proceeding brought under this Rule.
+70. In accordance with the requirements of natural justice and procedural fairness, the Board may, on its own initiative or on a motion by a party, adjourn a Proceeding on any terms that the Board considers appropriate.

 Questions of Law or Jurisdiction